allenyin/reading_list/_posts/deepseekMathv2-IDA.md

 In the end, the verifier can both verify proofs, and verify those verifications.

+#### Meta-verification as an additional scaling axis?

+> All problems in computer science can be solved by another level of indirection.

+Similarly, metaverification here takes the advantage of the verification-generation gap.
+It's unclear how fast the metaverification-verification gap reduces compared to the verification-generator gap, and how that relative convergence varies for problem domains.
+Perhaps multiple layers of metaverifications can become a trick to prevent verifier performance saturation?

 ## Forcing self-verification during proof generation

 The authors points out that